AppleJuiceSnake/DollopOS/README.md

 # dollop-os
 Apple Juice Snake's Operating System

-Mkae sure You run "start.py" to start DollopOS
+Make sure You run "main.py" to start DollopOS

 The first letters of Apple Juice are the first letters of the team's first names, and the snake stands for Python.